JakeFlasher/stackedit-app-data/o1-assisted research/solution.md

             sep=',',
             header=None,
             names=column_names,
-            skiprows=1,  # Adjust if there is a header row engine='python'
+            skiprows=,  # Adjust if there is a header row engine='python'
         )
         df_list.append(df)